Tropical Storm Tess: Impact and aftermath

 By moving across the central Philippines in its formative phases, Tess became the second tropical cyclone to impact the island group within two weeks; the first was Typhoon Ruby.
 At least nine people were killed in the provinces of Cebu and Bukidnon, where the storm also rendered 600 people homeless.
 Eight of those deaths occurred in Cebu.
 There, the storm brought flash flooding that destroyed numerous bridges and homes.
 Palawan Island, a rugged, sparsely populated island chain isolated from the rest of the country, sustained widespread destruction from Tess, primarily due to flooding and landslides.
 On the island, the town of Rizal sustained the worst damage from the storm.
 There, 23 fatalities occurred.
 The island's north-south coastal road was covered in 7.5 ft of water.
 By November 10, 75 people were confirmed to have been killed throughout Palawan, with 600 others subsequently listed as missing by the Philippine Red Cross.
 The missing were presumed dead by December 14.
 In part because the water level was already 5.5 ft above normal due to Ruby, Laguna Lake, situated on the southeastern side of the capital city of Manila, overflowed its banks.
 This forced 3,000 people, mainly in the suburbs of Pasig, Taguig and Pateros, to evacuate their homes.
 Outside Palawan Island, Tess only resulted in 11 fatalities only in the island chain, all due to flooding.

 Nationwide, the storm was blamed for 686 deaths.
 Additionally, 144,136 people or 28,824 families were evacuated to shelters as a result of the flooding.
 A total of 86 homes were destroyed and 430 others were damaged.
 Furthermore, damage to private property totaled $7.58 million (1988 USD).
 In addition, the storm caused $3.8 million in damage to agriculture.
 Overall, the nation suffered $11.38 million damage due to the cyclone.

-Even though the storm had weakened drastically by this time, Tess killed 37 people in Vietnam, destroyed thousands of homes, and inflicted $11 million in damage.
+Even though the storm had drastically weakened by this time, it still caused significant devastation in Vietnam — resulting in 55 deaths, 83 people reported missing, and the destruction or sweeping away of more than 13,000 homes.
+The storm also inflicted an estimated $11 million in damage.
 Following Tess, Philippine President Corazon Aquino visited the provinces of Pangasinan and Pampanga, both situated to the north of Manila to tour damaged areas, distribute relief, aid and inaugurate an infrastructure project.
 A mere few days after Tess, Typhoon Skip became the third cyclone to hit the archipelago in two weeks.